The Hessian matrix collects all second-order partial derivatives of a scalar-valued function of multiple variables. For a function , the Hessian is

 Second derivatives capture curvature, which governs how gradients change in multidimensional space.
 In machine learning, the Hessian influences optimization algorithms like Newton's method.
 In physics, it describes stability of equilibrium solutions.
 In differential geometry, the Hessian defines the second fundamental form, connecting calculus to surface curvature.
 By easily computing this matrix, you can explore how functions behave beyond simple slopes.

 Enter a function involving and , specify the evaluation point, and press Compute Hessian.
+The calculator now outputs the full Hessian matrix, its determinant, and a classification of the point based on the second-derivative test.
 The entries appear as numerical values with four decimal digits.
 Try varying the point to see how the matrix changes across the surface defined by your function.
 Experimentation will build intuition for convexity, saddle points, and other features.